SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 ### Why is this paper important?
 Currently, real-world applications of model-free reinforcement learning algorithms are limited due to the number of interactions they require with the environment.

-With all the limitations that this method presents, it shows that for the applications on which it can be used, the same results as for state-of-the-art model-free algorithms (to the extent of my knowledge) can be obtained with approximately 20 times less interaction with the environment.
+This method shows that for the applications on which it can be used, the same results as for state-of-the-art model-free algorithms (to the extent of my knowledge) can be obtained with approximately 20 times less interaction with the environment.

 Understanding the reasons of this increased efficiency would open the search for algorithms with the same improvement in sample efficiency but without the limitations of this method.